john-parton/tokio-nbd/README.md

 `tokio-nbd` is a Rust implementation of the Network Block Device (NBD) protocol that leverages the tokio asynchronous runtime.
 It provides a modern, high-performance, and extensible NBD server framework that can be used with various storage backends.

-The library implements the full NBD protocol specification as defined at [NetworkBlockDevice/nbd](https://github.com/NetworkBlockDevice/nbd/blob/master/doc/proto.md), including features like:
+The library implements the most of the NBD protocol specification as defined at [NetworkBlockDevice/nbd](https://github.com/NetworkBlockDevice/nbd/blob/master/doc/proto.md), including features like:

 - Newstyle negotiation
 - Export discovery
 - Read/write operations
 - Flush, FUA (Force Unit Access), and Trim commands
 - Write Zeroes optimization

-- Structured replies
+Structured replies are not implemented.

 ## Features